utsa-lib-cedish/mapbox-layers/README.md

     }, [])
 ```

-Let's go over what we are doing here.
+Let's go over what we're doing here.
 Earlier we imported the `useRef` hook from React.
 The `useRef` hook is typically used in React to hold references to DOM elements, and sometimes to other values that need to be persisted across component renders.
-In this case we are using one ref to hold a reference to the map itself, and another ref for the map container.
-First we use the `useRef` hooks to create the empty (null) refs.
+In this case we're using one ref to hold a reference to the map itself, a second ref for the map container.
+We start by creating empty (`null`) refs.

 Next, we use the `useEffect` hook.
-This is used to synchronize components with external systems.
+This hook is used to synchronize components with external systems.
 In this case, we are communicating with the Mapbox API and generating a Map based on the returns of that network connection.

-`useEffect` takes as its arguments a function and an array.
-The function determines what happens, the array determines when it happens.
+`useEffect` takes a function and an array as its arguments.
+The function argument determines what happens, and the array determines when it happens.
 In this case we pass it a function and an *empty* array.
 The empty array means the function will run once, when the component renders.

 Inside the function, we first get the Mapbox token that we retrieved and stored earlier.
 The Mapbox API won't let us connect without this token.
 Next, we take the `mapRef` ref variable that we declared earlier, and we set its value to be a new Mapbox map.

-The new Map() function takes as its argument an object, containing details for how the new Map should be configured.
-In this case we are keeping it as simple as possible.
+The `new Map()` function takes an object as its argument.
+The object specifies how the new Map should be configured.
+To start with we keep it as simple as possible.
 We just tell it where its container is.
 Its container will be the current value of the map container ref that we declared earlier.

 The return value of a useEffect is always a function.
 This function runs usually when a component is re-rendered or, if it only renders once -- as this one does -- when the component unmounts.
 This is typically a **cleanup** function, which removes any lingering refs or other artifacts of the useEffect that may interfere with correct app function in the future.
-We don't want wandering map refs anywhere in memory, so we are here using the cleanup function to remove these refs.
+We don't want wandering map refs anywhere in memory, so we use the cleanup function to remove these refs.

 There is one more important edit we need to make.
-In the return statement to Map function, we need to add the ref as a property, or *prop* of the JSX component.
-We do that like this: `return <div id="map-container" ref={mapContainerRef}></div>`.
-This says that the map-container div will be linked to a ref, and the ref it will be linked to is the `mapContainerRef` we declared earlier.
+In the return statement to the Map function, we need to add the ref as a property (or *prop*) of the JSX component: `return <div id="map-container" ref={mapContainerRef}></div>`.
+This means the map-container div will be connected to the `mapContainerRef` we declared earlier.
 Remember, we configured the new map to expect that its container would be the element referenced by `mapContainerRef`, but at that time the ref was set to null.
-Now we are specifying an element for that ref.
+Now we're specifying an element for that ref.

 Here is the full content of our Map component so far: